Workiva/over_react/lib/src/transformer/README.md

     ```

 5. Finally, it initializes the factory variable with a function that returns a new instance of our
 private props implementation.
-This factory is the __the entry-point__ to externally consuming our
+This factory is __the entry-point__ to externally consuming our
 component and props class.

     ```diff